- I have a Login error.

 - Where can I find manuals?

-Log in to BuildSmart then Click on Documentation in the top left column.
+Log in to BuildSmart then Click on the Documentation icon, top left.

 - Where can I find the latest release notes?

-Log in to BuildSmart then click on Documentation in the top left column – choose the module you need and select "release notes".
+Log in to BuildSmart then click on the Version number.
 Our newsletters have a BFF – BuildSmart Fact Feature, where the latest development and enhancements are summarised and reported.
 Our regular User Group meetings cover new functionality and latest releases.

 - Will I have access to immediate expert support?

 All of our clients have access to our electronic support log that is manned by a separate dedicated team.
 The benefit of using the support log is to ensure the team can monitor feedback and progress on Support Logs constantly.
 In addition we have a telephone help desk that offers expert assistance to users needing to perform complex or unfamiliar tasks.
 System experts are also available by email and a consultant can also log in remotely to assist you.
 Please ensure that you have your TeamViewer ID and password ready.

 - How do I register for On-line support?